ministryofjustice/security-guidance/README.md

 Occasionally, there might be times when we need to work with material that is sensitive in some way.
-A good example is material that might be classified as `OFFICIAL-SENSITIVE`, such as personal information.
+A good example is material that might be marked as `OFFICIAL-SENSITIVE`, such as personal information.
 Such material is still `OFFICIAL`, but has the additional handling indicator ('`SENSITIVE`') to show that this